 Teaching Areas: Colonial and Postcolonial Writing, Literary Theory and Criticism, Cultural Studies, Global Anglophone Literature, World Literature in English, Literary Research

 Jeremy also teaches the general education course GELH2001: “Sex and the Arts”

 Jeremy De Chavez joined the University of Macau in 2018 as an Assistant Professor of English.
 Prior to joining UM, he held teaching appointments at De La Salle University, Wilfrid Laurier University, and Queen’s University.
-His work has found print in journals such as The Explicator, ANQ, Kritika Kultura, Kemanusiaan, and JMMLA.
+His work has found print in journals such as JMMLA, The Explicator, ANQ, Kritika Kultura, Kemanusiaan, and he has forthcoming articles in Food, Culture, & Society (2019) and in Critical Arts (2019).
 While his research and teaching areas are primarily in Postcolonial Studies, Global Anglophone Literature, and Critical/Cultural Theory, he is committed to being a strategic generalist with wide-ranging interests across literary periods, genres, and cultural forms.

 Member, The Society for the Philosophy of Sex and Love

 Member, Postcolonial Studies Association